As Millennials, many of us are dealing with our first recession in Singapore in our adult lives.

 It also have several other benefits such as helping you to identify industry trends, understand market rate for your salary.

-While some may be uncomfortable with networking, my advice would be to approach it with the mindset of how you can help the other person.
+My advice would be to approach it with the mindset of how you can help the other person.

 As author Ryan Holiday says in my favourite book, Ego is the Enemy: